HealthCareLA/HCLA-website/src/content/pages/providers.md

           height: 35
           hasBackground: true
         title: Culturally Sensitive
+        description: >-
-        description: HCLA IPA is as diverse as the communities we serve.
-Our multi-lingual, multi-cultural network embraces all of Los Angeles County.
+          HCLA IPA is as diverse as the communities we serve.
+Our multi-lingual, multi-cultural network represents all of Los Angeles County.
       - icon:
           src: /images/icon-reputation.svg
           alt: reputation icon